SevatecOS/drug-risk-info/README.md

 **Retrospective**

 The solicitation, as defined by GSA 18F, clearly reflected our own experiences working in customer environments: complicated external data sets, vague user requirements, short development timeframes, holiday weekends, and demanding technical challenges.
 While our agile experience proved useful, our DevOps infrastructure revealed itself as the true key to our prototype’s success.
-With so many moving parts, our team’s ability to coalesce around a working production application with every developer commit produced the most value.
+With so many moving parts, our team’s ability to coalesce around a working production application with every developer source code commit producing the most value.

 We encouraged our mock users to engage with a critical eye.
 They responded with both defect reports and user interface improvements.
 Some of those remain in our GitHub issue tracker and Trello story boards.

 We believe our approach, solution, and execution align with the 18F vision.
 Sevatec demonstrates our ability to both produce outcomes and provide transparency.
 GSA 18F can rely on Sevatec to support its customers with automated agile solutions that accelerate delivery of high-quality software solutions.